ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 #### 4.2 Control

 In order to be able to use MoveIt! with a real robot hardware we need to tell MoveIt!:
-1. where from it can receive information about the robot's current configuration (i.e. the joint states)
+1. from which topic it can receive information about the robot's current configuration (i.e. the joint states)
-2. where to send the planned trajectory for execution
+2. to which topic the planned trajectory is to be send for execution

 Both of this can be achieved by configuring an according controller for our KUKA LBR.